MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/rename.md

 done
 ```

+Notes:

+- This ignores hidden files.
+Important - ignore `.git`.
+Also note that files in `.github` like templates might only work using dashes.
+- That will **ignore** the top-level, so be sure to run also for just `*_*`.
-Note that will give an **error** on directory paths which have an underscore in multiple levels, as it will try to name the same item multiple times in one run.
+- That will give an **error** on directory paths which have an underscore in multiple levels, as it will try to name the same item multiple times in one run.
 So you have to run the command a second time to catch those.
 If you have two directory levels and a file inside all with underscores, you'll have to run the command 3 times, which is okay.

-The above can be followed by a search in the IDE with regex pattern.
+- The above can be followed by a search in the IDE with regex pattern.
 Note that cases should be checked before replacing.
 Pattern: `\w+_\w+\.md`

 ### Rename tool